scalanlp/breeze-viz/README.md

 Release and maintenance
 -----------------------

-The current release is 0.5.
+The current release of breeze-viz is 0.5.2, depending on breeze 0.5.2.

 The current release under development is 0.6-Snapshot.